-Waking up in the morning with a dry mouth can be very uncomfortable and have serious health implications.
-It’s important to identify the underlying cause of your dry mouth to understand why it’s happening.
+Waking up in the morning with a dry mouth can be very uncomfortable.
+It can also have serious health implications.
+It’s important to identify the underlying cause of your dry mouth to understand which steps to take next.

-Sometimes, you may be able to treat or prevent dry mouth, but in some cases, the cause of it is incurable.
-There are ways to relieve dry mouth even if you can’t eliminate it altogether.
+Sometimes, you may be able to treat or prevent dry mouth.
+In some cases, the underlying cause is incurable.
+However, there are ways to relieve dry mouth even if you can’t eliminate it altogether.

 The medical term for dry mouth is xerostomia.
 Dry mouth occurs when you don’t have enough saliva in your mouth because your glands don’t produce enough of it.
 This is known as hyposalivation.

-Saliva is very important to your health because it kills bacteria, cleans your mouth, and helps wash away food you eat.
+Saliva is very important to your health because it:

 - a mild to severe sore throat